How to File for Divorce | 5 Simple Steps

-Not only does this post outline the divorce process and explain how to file for divorce in more difficult situations, it also shows how you can save over £750 on the cost of your divorce.
+Not only does this post outline the divorce process and explain how to file for divorce in more difficult situations, but it also shows how you can save over £750 on the cost of your divorce.

-Divorce can seem like such a minefield, but we have narrowed down the entire divorce process into 5 simple steps, making it easier for you understand.
+Divorce can seem like such a minefield, but we have narrowed down the entire divorce process into 5 simple steps, making it easier for you to understand.

 Here’s how to file for divorce in the UK;

 - File a D8 Divorce petition with the courts

 - Respondent files the acknowledgement of service

 - Application for a Decree Nisi

 - Application for a Decree Absolute